Natasha-kush/Natasha-kush/README.md

 - 🌱 I’m currently learning **Data-structures with Java**

-- 👨‍💻 All of my projects are available at [https://youtu.be/jhjpaimOngU](https://youtu.be/jhjpaimOngU)

 - 📫 How to reach me **kush.natasha1@gmail.com**

 - ⚡ Fun fact **I love Memes :)**